 What is SEO, Really?

-Google has been sending clear signals in the last couple of years that the sites it will serve up in its search results need to have fresh, quality content.
-This makes sense from Google’s perspective because their entire business model is based upon giving users the best search results possible:
+Though there are several different search engines, the largest by far (as you know) is Google, which has been sending clear signals in the last couple of years that the sites it will serve up in its search results need to have fresh, quality content.
+This makes sense from Google’s perspective because their entire business model is based upon giving users the best search results possible.

 This means that you can’t talk about SEO without also talking about creating content – and not just any content, but great content.
 If Google is telling you that you need to create great content so that they can show your site in the search results, then you need to figure out how to create this content as part of your SEO efforts.

-SEO is a dynamic field, and there are both existing practices and new developments that you as a business owner should know about:
+SEO is a dynamic field that is constantly changing.
+However, there are a few concepts that you as a business owner should know about:

 - Content marketing: As you’ve just seen, Google has made it clear that great content is no longer optional: it’s a requirement.
 The sites that will see their results served up are those that produce quality, relevant content for users on a regular basis.
 This is one of the key developments in SEO and has crucial implications for how you market your business online.

-- Pandas & penguins: Google’s focus on content was reflected in changes to its algorithm in the past couple of years.
-These changes are known as the Panda and Penguin updates and they basically penalized sites that had low-quality content.
-It’s important to realize that the search engine algorithms are not static – they are constantly changing, and you’ll need to keep up with new developments in order to ensure that your site is continually optimized.
+- Algorithm changes: Google’s algorithm – the code that determines how Google serves up search results – is a closely-guarded trade secret, like the recipe for Coca-Cola.
+However, it’s important to realize that the search engine algorithms are not static – they are constantly changing, and you’ll need to keep up with new developments in order to ensure that your site is continually optimized.

 - On-page vs. off-page SEO: On-page SEO refers to changes that can be implemented directly on your website.
 You can implement many best practices, such as having keywords in your page titles (this is one that a lot of small business owners miss!).
 Off-page SEO refers to practices that you can’t implement directly on your website but that affect your search results, such as getting links back from other high-quality sites.
 This is a fundamental distinction in the SEO field, and at a bare minimum you’ll want to make sure that you’ve implemented all the best on-page SEO practices.